mac-comp240/hw0_hello-world/README.md

     make hello

-Edit the hello.c file in Atom on your laptop by changing this line in main (line 14) to print some  number other than 42:
+Edit the hello.c file in VS Code on your laptop by changing this line in main (line 14) to print some  number other than 42:

     aFunction(42);